Breadcrumb

 When does the UTC meet?

-In addition, we host UDS+ Testing Office Hours bimonthly on Thursdays, 1 – 2 p.m.
+In addition, we are hosting monthly UDS+ Office Hours on Thursdays, 1 – 2 p.m.
 ET.
 The purpose of these office hours is to provide participants an open forum to ask questions and follow up with the UDS+ team about registration and testing issues.
 The office hours are open to both technical and non-technical participants.

 What is the UTC currently testing?

-Currently, the UTC is providing input and feedback on the CY 2023 UDS+ voluntary submission onboarding, testing and submission process.
-UTC members may voluntarily submit UDS+ data for CY 2023 but it is not a requirement for UTC membership.
+Currently, the UTC is providing input and feedback on the CY23 UDS+ voluntary submission onboarding, testing and submission process.
+UTC members may voluntarily submit UDS+ data for CY23 but it is not a requirement for UTC membership.

-The UTC Steering Committee and UTC members are critical partners to HRSA at this stage of UDS+ implementation.
-The UTC meetings include the most current updates on the program and allow HRSA staff to learn what opportunities and barriers health centers are encountering in preparing for UDS+ data submission.
+The UTC Steering Committee and UTC members are critical partners to us at this stage of UDS+ implementation.
+The UTC meetings include the most current updates on the program and allow our staff to learn what opportunities and barriers health centers are encountering in preparing for UDS+ data submission.

 (Updated: 2/27/2023)